rootsongjc/kubernetes-handbook/content/en/blog/cloud-native-and-me-the-past-current-and-future/index.md

 ---
-title: "Cloud Native and me - the past, current and future"
+title: "Cloud Native With Me - The Past, Current and Future"
 description: "Today I am honored to announce that I have become a CNCF Ambassador."
 date: 2018-08-11T11:37:36+08:00
 draft: false